Miletus: (Μίλητος): one of the main Greek cities in Ionia.

 Today, the North Agora of Miletus, is a large wetland, only accessible during the summer.
 There are several monuments, like a small portico in Ionic style, built by a former Roman procurator of Asia named Tiberius Claudius Sophanus in c.50 CE.
 Not far from here are the baths of a man named Vergilius Capito, which are about as old as the portico.
 The well-preserved market gate can now be seen in Berlin's Pergamon Museum.

 It is hard to imagine that Miletus once had a large natural harbor, because the river Meander has deposited much sand in this area, making the coastline recede for some eight kilometers.
-Among the remains in the harbor district is a Roman naval monument, possibly dedicated by Octavian to commemorate the naval battle off Actium (31 BCE), where he defeated Cleopatra VII Philopator of Egypt and Marc Antony.
+Among the remains in the harbor district is a Roman naval monument, possibly dedicated by Octavian to commemorate the naval battle off Actium (31 BCE), where he defeated Cleopatra VII Philopator of Egypt and Mark Antony.
 It was ornamented with tritons and the prows of warships.
 It is possible, however, that the monument is a generation older, and honored Pompey the Great, who had defeated the Cilician pirates.

 Baths of Faustina